ctboughter/AIMS/README.md

  conda install matplotlib=3.1.3
  conda install scikit-learn=0.22.1
  conda install seaborn=0.10.1
+ # NOTE to new users, don't copy and paste lines with "#" in front of them
  #conda install -c conda-forge kivy=1.11.1
  # Note, it seems that kivy 1.11.1 is buggy on newer macOS
  # If you install kivy last, you can use kivy 2.0.0 instead